sebsilas/SAA/README.md

 Once you have completed the above steps, you can run the `SAA` test by doing the following:

 1. Create a folder which will contain your app.
-The name of your folder will become the `app_name` argument when you run the `SAA` or `SAA_standalone` functions later.
+The name of this folder will become the `app_name` argument when you run the `SAA` or `SAA_standalone` functions later.

 2. In the folder, create an *R* file called `app.R`.
 In this file, paste your code to run the `SAA` there, like below: